Skip to main content

 #

-For most travelers: Book a small group tour — the extra €20-30 over a standard tour buys a much better experience with fewer people and more personal attention.
+For most travelers: Book a small group tour.
+The extra €20-30 over a standard tour is genuinely worth it.
+Fewer people, better guide interaction, more comfortable vehicle.
+It’s the sweet spot.

 Planning more Athens excursions?
 Check out our guides to Meteora day trips and all the best day trips from Athens.